Crisis in Mid-Air: Production

+The film was based on an original script by experienced television writer Sean Blaine.
+George Peppard says he agreed to play the role a week before the crash of a PSA plane in San Diego.
+Peppard says the airlines "made things as difficult for us as possible".

+Filming started 22 September 1978.
+Locations included Los Angeles International Airport, Mojave Airport, Maria Habor apartments and CBS Studio Center.
+Post accident an airline contracted to help the film only agreed to keep helping if any reference to their airline was removed and scenes at LAX were shot between 1am and 6am.
+The Department of Airports allowed some filming to be done at LAX but the bulk of airport scenes was filmed at Mojave Airport.
+Producer Roger Lewis had to charter a plane used by rock bands as the 707.

 Despite a number of films that have shown the inside of Air Traffic Control work, when most of the others involve fictitious scenes of very often implausible and highly inaccurate content, Crisis in Mid-air is the most authentic ever in its realism and accuracy.
 For a month, to realistically portray the stresses of their work, Peppard had followed the shifts at LA TRACON.
 LAX by the late 1960s was one of busiest airports in North America.

 The air traffic scenes at LAX are very impressive and well shot.
 The call sign of the air carrier used in the scenario for the flight GL802, although real on the radar screen, corresponds to a fictitious one, called "Globol" in the film.

 Fabian has one of his later film roles.
+Producer Roger Lewis said he was "pleasantly surprised" by Fabian's performance.

+It was one of a number of television films Peppard starred in this decade.

 Aircraft in the film

 The types of aircraft include many of those flying in the 1970s with quite a variety of airlines that use LAX until today.
 These civil types include: Boeing 727-22 c/n 18310/48, N7078U, McDonnell Douglas DC-10-10F c/n 46608/25, N1808U, British Aerospace 125-600A. c/n 256001, N711AG, Boeing 720-022 c/n 18077/265, N7224U, Beechcraft D35 Bonanza and Piper PA-28 Cherokee 235 Pathfinder.
 One military type also figures prominently, the North American F-100 Super Sabre.